backdrop-contrib/taxonomy_child_links/README.md

 Use this handler to render taxonomy terms in your Views showing links to child terms.
-For example, you can create a View that lists Ubercart catalog terms at a given level, and then add a Child links field to each entry to display links to the child terms.
+For example, you can create a View that lists Ubercart catalog terms at a given level, and then add a Child links field to each entry to display links to the child term pages.

 Issues
 ------

-Bugs and feature requests should be reported in [the Issue Queue](https://github.com/backdrop-contrib/taxonomy_child_links/issues).
+Bugs and feature requests should be reported in [the issue queue](https://github.com/backdrop-contrib/taxonomy_child_links/issues).

 Current Maintainers
 -------------------